An Execs Guide to LinkedIn: Quick Tips for Boosting Executive Presence

 There is something to be said for the opportunities that exist on LinkedIn – which is probably why we have been seeing a handful of recent questions from clients asking how their executives can raise their profile on the network.
 More specifically the classic question of, “How can they become an influencer on LinkedIn?”

-That doesn’t mean there aren’t steps they can take to boost their LinkedIn presence beyond network connections.
+That doesn’t mean there aren’t steps executives at any company can take to boost their LinkedIn presence beyond network connections.
 Here are a few key ways to get started:

 - Make sure their profile is in shape.
 The first step to any successful LinkedIn presence is a complete profile.
 It’s as common sense as it sounds – but you’d be surprised how many profiles are rather lacking.
 If someone stumbles upon your exec’s page, does it provide a good sense of experience & accomplishments?
 Does it demonstrate what they stand for?
 Encourage them to fill it out in-depth – including taking advantage of the Portfolio feature offered within each job role.
 It’s a great way to highlight work, interviews and anything else that can serve as validation of their hard work.

-- Put LinkedIn Pulse to use.
-LinkedIn Pulse is the network’s publishing platform.
-It serves, in essence, as a blog.
-Everyone can publish posts, with visibility expanding beyond one’s network.
-This is where someone can showcase their thought leadership on industry trends, events, and more.
+- Craft Content.
+LinkedIn allows anyone with a profile to publish posts.
+These serve, in essence, as a blog.
+While it can be appropriate to share thoughts on one’s company (especially around major milestones or news), industry trend pieces, the executive’s take on major news and other thought leadership content can go a long way in helping build up said executive’s profile.
 The key is to offer up fresh thoughts – not those that have been repeated over and over.
-Stand out.
 Does your exec not have enough time on his or her plate?
 If they already pen blogs for a corporate site, consider re-posting on Pulse.

 - Participate in Groups.
 Groups have been a longstanding LinkedIn feature.
 They offer a place for those with similar interests or those who work in a similar industry to gather together and discuss related topics.
 While some groups have very low activity, others are monitored & lead great discussions.
 It’s an easy way to network with peers.
 As your exec seeks out groups that fit his or her interests, they can join conversations that can further establish themselves as a go-to resource for their industry.
 Or, if they don’t see any group that fits their niche, encourage the to start their own.